If you have a child who has run into trouble with the law in Ohio, you are probably worried about what could happen to them.

 Your child might be tried as an adult if the State charges them with one of these crimes and they have a prior criminal record, or the current allegations involve the use of a firearm.

-Contact a Juvenile Defense Attorney Today
+Contact an Ohio Juvenile Defense Attorney Today

 Contacting an experienced Dayton, Ohio juvenile crimes defense attorney from Gounaris Abboud, LPA could give your child a chance to avoid punishment or suffer minimal punishment for their juvenile acts.